 MEET THE TEAM

-It’s so nice to meet you!
+We’re excited to meet you!

 Below you’ll find the members of your PIMS Team who will assist you during your tenure as a student at PIMS.
 Each member of the team provides specific, task related duties.
 We encourage an open communication between our students and the PIMS administrative staff.